 - Hide Your Lesbians: A constant worry of CBS was that the two female characters would be perceived as lesbians — as a result Mary Beth Lacey was married, and actress Meg Foster (playing Cagney) was replaced by Sharon Gless because she was "too aggressive and likely to be perceived as a lesbian by viewers".
 CBS hoped Sharon would be a more "high-class" and "feminine" Cagney, but fortunately the producers resisted this Executive Meddling and kept Cagney's tough working-class character.

 - Lovely Angels: The title characters.

 - Made-for-TV Movie: The pilot and four sequels (aired in the mid-1990s).

 - Name and Name: The show's title is the names of the protagonists.

 - Pretty in Mink: Cagney wears a fox fur coat in the second opening.

-- Shirtless Scene: Given this show was for the ladies, Fanservice for them was only fair.
+- Shirtless Scene: They even put one of these in the title sequence with Detective Isbecki stripped to the waist.
+The show was not shy about having him change shirts in the middle of the squadroom or have Christine and Mary Beth walk in on him changing.
+Given this show was for the ladies, this Fanservice for them was only fair.
 Plus it was the best kind that TV standards at the time would allow.

 - Very Special Episode: "Rules of the Game" tackles sexual discrimination, and sexual intimidation in the workplace, when a visiting Detective Captain tries to pressure Christine into sex.